nishantp22/LifeatIITK-course-review-website/README.md

 - Finally, for each course, the state(array) of reviews basically contains all the approved reviews.
 These are then displayed using the .map() function in JS

-## Contact

-For any queries or feedback, please contact Nishant Pandey at +91-9958784468 or at nishantp22@iitk.ac.in.